Filed Date: April 10, 2023

 Clearinghouse coding complete

-On the same day the Complaint was filed, the plaintiffs also motioned for a temporary restraining order.
+On the same day the Complaint was filed, Plaintiffs also motioned for a temporary restraining order.
 Later that same day, Judge Kathy Seeley denied the motion as premature because the Governor had not yet signed the bill.

 Summary Authors